Skip to content

 ------------------

-To read/write to RAM, need to send a commands to the device.
+To read/write to RAM, need to send a command

 To read/write to RAM, need to send a command to the device.